yegor256/blog/_drafts/cli.md

 what is provided in the command line with what is found in the file with defaults.

-I believe, this approach is much better than YAML, JSON, XML, TOML, INI, and other configuration formats simply because it doesn't require us users to learn two formats: one for command line options, another one for the configuration file.
+I believe this approach is much better than YAML, JSON, XML, TOML, INI, and other configuration formats simply because it doesn't require us users to learn two formats: one for command line options, another one for the configuration file.
 We learn just one and use it interchangeably